The Odyssey (2026 film): Marketing

-A promotional image of star Matt Damon in costume as Odysseus was noted for the historical inaccuracies in its design.
+Promotional image which revealed star Matt Damon in costume as Odysseus for the first time.
+Its design was noted for historical inaccuracies.

-Universal Pictures released a "surprise" first-look image of Damon in costume as Odysseus in the middle of February 2025.
-Various commentators and historians described the costume Damon wore as historically inaccurate, both in terms of the armor Odysseus would have worn around the time the Odyssey takes place and of what is described in the Iliad.
-A 70-second-long teaser trailer for The Odyssey featuring Holland's Telemachus and Bernthal's Menelaus debuted exclusively in movie theaters ahead of screenings for Universal's Jurassic World Rebirth upon its release in July 2025, one year before the film's release.
-The teaser was expected to be released online later that year, but was leaked online soon after.
+Before the start of filming in February 2025, Universal Pictures released a "surprise" first-look still image of Damon in costume as Odysseus.
+Jen Juneau at People described Damon's side-profile pose as "brooding" and "intimidating".
+The costume—particularly its Corinthian helmet with a red plume in place of a boar's tusk helmet—was labeled by various commentators and historians as historically inaccurate, both in terms of the armor Odysseus would have worn around the time the Odyssey takes place and of what is described in the Iliad. /Films Jeremy Mathai felt the image did not provide much insight into the tone or Nolan's approach to the source material, and acknowledged the costume's similarities to ancient Greek attire typically depicted in films.
+Joe George at Den of Geek felt Nolan paid homage to the New Hollywood films from his childhood, such as The 300 Spartans (1962) and Jason and the Argonauts (1963), especially animator Ray Harryhausen's stop-motion visual effects work on the latter.
+George said that while Nolan's "decision to veer towards old Hollywood instead of historical accuracy might surprise some", the director's previous films incorporated aspects of his influences while still making each "feel original and of the moment".

-Vanity Fairs Eléa Guilleminault-Bauer described the short teaser as previewing The Odyssey "through suggestion and cleverly elliptical editing", while Hannah Hunt at Collider highlighted the final scene of the teaser featuring Damon's Odysseus, unconscious and drifting in the ocean, and its thematic implications.
-Greg Evans at The Independent wrote that the leaked trailer sent some fans "into a frenzy" due to its high anticipation, which Ryan Britt of Men's Journal felt was warranted and described the teaser's "haunting nature" as promising "a myth actually brought to life".
-He highlighted Bernthal's "ominous" narration with a "touch of naturalism and realism", noting that Odysseus is talked about more than he is depicted in the teaser. /Films Rick Stevenson wrote that the teaser continued Nolan's tradition of using an "often cryptic, vibes-first trailer, meant more to tease the mood of the film than to give away much in the way of plot or detail", but also found it to be "fairly substantive" compared to the similar teasers for some of Nolan's previous films.
-Less enthused reactions came from Erik Kain of Forbes and Esther Zuckerman at The New York Times, who both disliked the American accents used by British actors for Greek characters.
-Kain was concerned about the "muted" aesthetic and "drained" color grading, but compared it more favorably to director Ridley Scott's film Gladiator II (2024), while Zuckerman felt the teaser was "coy about revealing too much of Nolan's take on Homer's saga".
+In July 2025, one year before The Odysseys release, a 70-second teaser trailer featuring Holland and Bernthal debuted ahead of screenings for Universal's Jurassic World Rebirth.
+The teaser leaked online soon after, which Greg Evans at The Independent said sent some fans "into a frenzy" due to its high anticipation.
+Ryan Britt of Men's Journal believed this was warranted and described the teaser's "haunting nature" as promising "a myth actually brought to life".
+He highlighted Bernthal's "ominous" narration with a "touch of naturalism and realism", noting that Odysseus is talked about more than he is depicted.
+Vanity Fairs Eléa Guilleminault-Bauer felt the teaser previewed The Odyssey "through suggestion and cleverly elliptical editing". /Films Rick Stevenson wrote that the teaser continued Nolan's tradition of using an "often cryptic, vibes-first trailer, meant more to tease the mood of the film than to give away much in the way of plot or detail", but also found it to be "fairly substantive" compared to the similar teasers for some of Nolan's previous films.
+Esther Zuckerman at The New York Times felt the teaser was "coy about revealing too much".